TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/David.md

 ## Summary of Medical notes
 - Mid-section trans-radial amputations of the left arm
-- Mid-section rans-radial amputations of the right arm
+- Mid-section trans-radial amputations of the right arm
 - Both amputations due to trauma beyond repair
 - No adherent scar tissue
 - Ulnohumeral joint is healthy and articulates normally